What can you do about HS symptoms?

 HS treatment options

 Although there is no cure, there are more effective treatments for HS today than ever before.
-Learn ways that may ease your discomfort, help manage and relieve HS symptoms, and help keep your condition from getting worse.
+Learn ways to ease your discomfort, help manage and relieve HS symptoms, and help keep your condition from getting worse.

 Your doctor will likely prescribe different medication(s) based on the severity of your condition.
 The following list of treatment options may not be comprehensive.